Creates a new table in the current database.

 | ||This is an optimization hint to tell Firebolt that this column will be queried for unique values, such as through a |

-Note that nullable columns can not be used in Firebolt indexes (Primary, Aggregating or Join indexes).
+Note that nullable columns can not be used in Firebolt indexes (Primary, or Aggregating indexes).

 - Explicit NULL insert–a direct insertion of a